MalickReborn/Complete-_devsecops_gitops_CICD_project/README.md

-Pipeline DevSecOps/GitOps
+DevSecOps/GitOps Pipeline

-Présentation et objectifs globaux du projet
+Project Overview and Goals

   This project implements a DevSecOps pipeline based on GitOps principles to automate, secure, and optimize the software development lifecycle, from continuous integration (CI) to continuous deployment (CD).
 It is designed for a Python Flask application, forked from https://github.com/ubc/flask-sample-app.git.
 The main objectives are:
 Automation : Speed up delivery through automated testing, building, and deployments.
 Code quality : Ensure robust and maintainable code through static code quality analysis (bug detection, adherence to conventions, technical debt reduction).
 Security : Embed DevSecOps practices (vulnerability scans, compliance) at every step.